Ex. A

 13.Much of the misconduct alleged herein occurred after Lamb filed suit against his Former Business Partner in July 2022, and some of it occurred after a court-appointed receiver was put in place in January 2023.
 Defendants continued to make unsupported entries, file returns based on unsupported figures, and withhold material information from Lamb throughout active litigation and receivership.

 14.The Defendants did not merely fail to stop damage.
 Defendants concealed, prolonged, and magnified that damage.
-They directly caused phantom tax liabilities, IRS levy-related injury, lender denials, forensic reconstruction costs, and fees paid for defective work.
+They caused direct tax-related injury, levy-related harm, lender denials, forensic reconstruction costs, and fees paid for defective work.
 They also caused or prolonged a share of broader business loss, including lost profits and impaired borrowing capacity, by corrupting the records on which Lamb, lenders, and third parties had to rely.

 16.Plaintiffs seek recovery for those direct harms, for the share of broader business losses a jury attributes to Defendants’ misconduct, for disgorgement and other fiduciary remedies, and for punitive damages based on Defendants’ own consciously indifferent conduct.